f-o-a-m/recurse-presentation/01_eth.md

 ## typesafety (on-chain)
 - work underway for strongly typed languages targeting EVM
 - typesafe EVM language wouldn't necessarily have prevented infamous bugs.
 We'd need session types or similar.
-- fundamental problem is `call()`-out from turingcomplete executable to turingcomplete executable.
-Types are not preserved on EVM.
+- fundamental problem is call-out from turingcomplete executable to turing complete executable.
+Type level information not preserved on EVM.

 ---

 ## typesafety (off-chain)

-Prevent catastrophes for
+### Prevent catastrophes

 - encoding errors

+- improper value transfer

+- function/argument mismatch

+## Conveniences

+- migrations / CD-CI

+- type safety
+-
 ---

 > The token sale kicked off on schedule at 4:00pm UTC.
 About 20 minutes in, we realized something was awry with the contract transfer address.
 Whilst generating the contract bytes for deployment, a mistake was made defining the constructor parameters.
 Instead of a quoted string for an address, a Javascript hex string was used, i.e: “0x03e4B00B607d09811b0Fa61Cf636a6460861939F”